peacefulbelovedfish/TheConspiratorium/data/towns/belford/npcs/TobinFarrow.md

 **Alignment:** Neutral
 **Affiliation:** *No real loyalty, but got tangled with the [Umbral Pact](../guilds/UmbralPact.md)*

+### Brief Summary
+A naive teenage thief who got in over his head working with the [Umbral Pact](../guilds/UmbralPact.md).
+[Jamie Watt](../npcs/JamieWatt.md) knows him personally and is furious to learn of his involvement in criminal activity, vowing to set him straight.*

 ### **Family**
 **Mother**: Ellen Farrow – A kind but weary woman, always looking out for her son, but unable to shield him from everything.
 **Father** (Deceased): Osric Farrow - His mother doesn’t talk much about his father, only that he was a good man, and the sea took him too soon.